 Root Canal Treatment: Saving Your Natural Tooth

-Root canal treatment is a common dental procedure used to save a tooth that is badly decayed or infected.
+Root canal treatment is a standard dental procedure used to save a tooth that is badly decayed or infected.
 Inside each tooth is a soft tissue called the pulp, which contains nerves and blood vessels.
-When this pulp becomes infected due to deep cavities, cracks, or injury, it can cause pain, swelling, and even lead to abscesses if not treated.
+When this pulp becomes infected due to deep cavities, cracks, or injury,.
+Consequently, it can cause pain and swelling and may even lead to abscesses if left untreated.

-Saving your tooth with a root canal is often better than removing it, as it allows you to continue chewing normally and keeps your smile natural.
-With proper care, a root canal-treated tooth can last a lifetime.
+Saving your tooth with a root canal is often preferable to removing it.
+Because it allows you to continue chewing normally and preserves the natural appearance of your smile.
+Moreover, with proper care, a tooth treated with a root canal can last a lifetime.

-If you’re experiencing tooth pain or sensitivity, contact your dentist promptly for evaluation.
+If you experiencing tooth pain or sensitivity, contact your dentist promptly for evaluation.

 Root Canal treatment in Banani Dhaka